Citation, DOI, disclosures and article data

 The mainstay of surgical treatment consists of instrumentation and fusion, with correction of kyphotic deformity, if present.

-Since radiological appearance, mechanical consequences, prognosis and management in extensive lesions differ from localised lesions, it has been questioned whether the latter should be classified as Andersson lesions.
+Since radiological appearance, mechanical consequences, prognosis, and management in extensive lesions differ from localized lesions, it has been questioned whether the latter should be classified as Andersson lesions.

-Some advocate the eponym "Andersson lesion" to be preserved to extensive lesions, which is actually a spinal pseudarthrosis and the final common pathway of several different aetiologies.
+Some advocate the eponym "Andersson lesion" to be preserved to extensive lesions, which is actually a spinal pseudarthrosis and the final common pathway of several different etiologies.

 History and etymology

-It is named after O Andersson who first described the findings in 1937.
+The Andersson lesion is named after a Swedish radiologist, Olof Andersson who first described the findings in 1937 whilst working at St Eriks Hospital in Stockholm 1.

 - 1. Andersson O (1937) Röntgenbilden vid spondylarthritis ankylopoetica.
 Nord Med Tidskr 14:2000–2002.